mt-caret/blog-src/src/2024-11-09-static-site-generation-in-dune.md

 it's been a lack of time, but getting my static site generator working again was too painful for me to muster the energy to write anything.
 Let's fix that first.

-[Dune], the build system often used for OCaml projects, is pretty general, and you can use it as a Makefile-on-steroids.
+[Dune](https://dune.build/), the build system often used for OCaml projects, is pretty general, and you can use it as a Makefile-on-steroids.

 Here's a simple dune rule for building a markdown file into an html file: